chapmanb/bcbb/ec2/biolinux/README.md

 CloudBioLinux provides a [Fabric build file][3] which will install a large selection of Bioinformatics and machine learning libraries on a bare machine.
-This is ideally designed for Amazon EC2 or VirtualBox, where you start with a bare bones system.
-The script can be used to bootstrap from these to a fully ready to go instance that can be distributed to other users.
+This is ideally designed for Amazon EC2 or VirtualBox, where you start with a bare bones system and bootstrap to a ready to go instance.
+Packages to install are fully customizable, and by default include a large suite of bioinformatics tools and libraries.

 # Using an instance